 - Decrease the time taken from the demo phase to closing by 35%

-- Improve our sales process by implementing monthly training sessions
+- Improve our sales process by implementing a new sales training program

 3. Objective: Improve the efficiency of our sales team

 - Conduct monthly training sessions for each stage of the customer lifecycle